saranyareddy03/financial-advisory-system/README.md

-# Financial Advisory System
+# Real-Time Financial Advisory System

 ## Overview

-The Financial Advisory System is a Python-based application developed to assist users in analyzing stock market data and obtaining financial insights through natural language queries.
+The Real-Time Financial Advisory System is a Python-based application developed to assist users in analyzing stock market data and obtaining financial insights through natural language queries.
 The system integrates financial analytics, sentiment analysis, risk assessment, and technical indicators to provide meaningful information for investment-related decision making.

 The project uses LangGraph for workflow management, PostgreSQL for data storage, and Streamlit for the user interface.